* Rally takes a break after string of modest gains

 * Euro zone crisis "not over," ECB official says

-NEW YORK, March 12 (Reuters) - U.S. stocks edged lower on Tuesday as investors paused after a seven-session string of gains, led by losses in large-cap technology shares.
+NEW YORK, March 12 (Reuters) - U.S. stocks sagged on Tuesday as investors paused after a seven-session string of gains, sending large-cap technology shares lower.

 Investors' confidence has grown in recent months, leading to a gain of more than 10 percent for the year by the Dow and nearly 9 percent by the S&P 500.
 Signs of improvement in the economy and the Federal Reserve's quantitative easing have helped to drive the advance.

-The Dow closed at another record high on Monday while the S&P is within reach of its all-time closing high of 1,565.15, set on Oct.
+Heading into Tuesday, both the Dow and benchmark S&P 500 index had rallied for seven consecutive sessions, with the Dow closing at another record high on Monday.
+The S&P is within reach of its all-time closing high of 1,565.15, set on Oct.
 9, 2007.

 Tech shares, which have lagged the rally, pulled indexes lower as heavyweights such as Apple and Google tumbled.

-After a light economic calendar the last couple of days, investors will turn their attention to retail sales data on Wednesday to get a sense of how consumers are faring.
+After a light economic calendar the last couple of days, investors will start to turn their attention to retail sales data due on Wednesday to get a sense of how consumers are faring, Brunner said.
 Sales are expected to have increased 0.5 percent in February.

-Adding to Tuesday's weakness, Jens Weidmann, head of the Bundesbank and a member of the European Central Bank's governing council, said the euro zone crisis was not over.
+Adding to the weakness, Jens Weidmann, head of Germany's central bank and a member of the European Central Bank's governing council, said the euro zone crisis was not over.

+While it was a relatively small decline, it was the worst day for the S&P since late February.
 Pullbacks during the rally so far this year have not been too deep as investors look for a good place to buy.
-Market moves have often been muted in recent days, even as stocks have ground higher.
+Market moves have also been more muted in recent days, even as stocks have ground higher.